 Question D.6.b.
 Are there industry or other standards that govern, define or describe the operation of the credential analysis process?
 If yes, what are they, please be specific.
-None for the Real Estate / Mortgage industry.

 Question D.6.c.
 What minimum characteristics and security features should the rules require be identified and analyzed?
 Salient characteristics and security features may vary widely from state to state and nation to nation, and also over the course of time.